Op Caribb: “Building maritime domain awareness” – euphemism for Canadian military-naval intervention in the Caribbean

 This operation was a huge, six-month naval mission of a special US task force throughout South America and the Caribbean.
 It began in April, together with the annual UNITAS naval maneouvres of the US navy around South America.

-Hisstorically, UNITAS was initiated in 1959-60 by the United States in the year of the Cuban anti-imperialist revolution.
+Historically, UNITAS was initiated in 1959-60 by the United States in the year of the Cuban anti-imperialist revolution.
 It was precisely during UNITAS maneouvres off the coast of Chile in September 1973 that the US-organized coup d’etat of the Salvador Allende government was staged.
-And – surprise! – Canada annually and very quietly sends a Halifax class destroyer and Aurora aircraft to UNITAS – an identical deployment as to this new bastard child named “Op Caribe.”
+And – surprise! – Canada annually and very quietly sends a Halifax class destroyer and Aurora aircraft to UNITAS – an identical deployment as to this new bastard child named “Op Caribbe.”

 The pretexts fall fast and furious.
 One year, “drug interdiction”; another year, “regional stability” and “interoperability” of the South American navies “with their NATO counterparts”; another year, “building maritime domain awareness.”